 Please note: Because we cover so much information in a short period of time, if you are more than 5 minutes late you will have to attend a different First Step Session.

 Bill Ganzlin will lead this course for the eighth time in 2019.
-He is the Director of CFANS Student Services and is the coordinator for UROP.
-He has taught Forest Recreation Planning, Environmental Resources, Orientation, and Information Systems.
+He is the Director of CFANS Student Services and is the coordinator for CFANS UROP program.
+He has taught Forest Recreation Planning and Environmental Resources, Orientation, and Information Systems.